AdamT20054/Matomo-React/README.md

 ## Configuration Options

+For a comprehensive guide on Matomo JavaScript tracking, see the [Matomo JavaScript Tracking Guide](https://developer.matomo.org/guides/tracking-javascript-guide).

 | Option | Type | Required? | Description | Default |
 | --- | --- | --- | --- | --- |
 | `siteId` | String/Number | ✅ | The site identifier from your Matomo dashboard | - |